-These stories from 1869 show the danger present in working the mines.
-Below are some gruesome cases that illustrate several problems inherent in the industry during this early era.
+These stories from 1869 show the danger present in working the anthracite mines of the Coal Region.
+These are a sample of gruesome cases that illustrate several problems inherent in the industry during this early era where safety came second to profit.
 These will be addressed below the article.

 “Harrisburg Telegraph, April 17, 1869